oroinc/documentation/user_guide_sales_tools/magento/view_magento_credit_memos.rst

 To view all Magento credit memos, navigate to **Sales > Magento Credit Memos** in the main menu.

 .. image:: /img/magento_entities/MagentoCreditMemosGrid.png
-   :alt: From the magento credit memo list
+   :alt: The page of all available magento credit memos in OroCRM

 The following information is displayed for credit memos: